mikemaccana/powershell-profile/README.md

     enable_experimental_conpty_backend: true
 ```
+ - [**Groupy**](https://www.stardock.com/products/groupy/) (paid, 30 day free trial) adds tabs to arbitrary Windows apps.
+You can combine it with the regular Powershell console or Alacritty to make a tabbed terminal, but it requires more setup than using Terminus.
+Future builds of Windows will have Sets, a similar feature, built in.
+ - [**ConEmu**](https://conemu.github.io/) also works, but has some contrast issues which make it hard to see the open tab, and is hampered by its author's desire for Windows XP support.

+#### Terminal apps that don't yet work on Windows

+The apps below all plan on having Windows support in future, but don't yet properly work at the time of writing.
+There are links to the tracking bugs below.

  - [**Hyper**](https://hyper.is/) [currently has issues with Ctrl C for Powershell](https://github.com/zeit/hyper/issues/1121).

  - [**Upterm**](https://github.com/railsware/upterm) [doesn't yet work on Windows](https://github.com/railsware/upterm/issues/800
 )

 #### Not a terminal